robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

 Add the binary path of your installed cross-toolchain for your path.

-You can add the toolchain binary path to your system environmental variables permanently, for example like shown in the following picture:
+You can add the toolchain binary path to your system environmental variables permanently, for example like shown here:

-Image here

 If you use `git bash`, you can also use the Linux way shown above.